Follow us on social media

 Wyatt Endowment

-The generous bequest of Dr. Dorothea E. Wyatt makes the incredible opportunities in the History program possible – opportunities that are not available at much larger universities.
-A stalwart supporter of her university and her discipline, Dr. Wyatt made this extraordinary gift to further develop and improve the history program at UM-Flint.
+The generous bequest of Dorothea E. Wyatt makes the incredible opportunities in the History program possible – opportunities that are not available at much larger universities.
+A stalwart supporter of her university and her discipline, Wyatt made this extraordinary gift to further develop and improve the history program at UM-Flint.

 We encourage you to compare the types of opportunities we offer at UM-Flint to other programs, from global engagement experiences to scholarships, so you can see the difference this bequest makes in the lives of our students and how we can help you achieve your goals.